biancanev/The-Potato-Place/markups/geometryPy.md

 # geometryPy Documentation
 Version: 1.
-0. 0
+0. 1

-Status: Stable
+Status: Under Construction

 ### Intoduction
 geometryPy is an easy way to draw simple graphics on the terminal window.
 This software is meant for beginners to learn how to code.